A posteriori superlinear convergence bounds for block conjugate gradient

-In summary, this example shows the behavior of the bounds in several stages of the convergence of the Ritz value $\theta ^{(m)}_1$ towards the eigenvalue $\lambda _1$.
-It is observed in {\bf Case \ref{exp:example_1}.a} that both bounds have similar results when the Ritz value has sufficiently converged to its corresponding eigenvalue.
-The {\bf Case \ref{exp:example_1}.b} (and {\bf Case \ref{exp:example_1}.c}) shows that the subspace bound is better than the spectral bound when the Ritz value $\theta ^{(m)}_1$ is inside (or outside) its final interval of convergence but still far away of the corresponding eigenvalue $\lambda _1$.
+In summary, Example \ref{exp:example_1} illustrates the behavior of the bounds in several stages of the convergence of the Ritz value $\theta ^{(m)}_1$ towards the eigenvalue $\lambda _1$.
+In {\bf Case \ref{exp:example_1}.a}, both bounds behave similarly when the Ritz value has sufficiently converged to its corresponding eigenvalue.
+In the other two cases, the subspace bound is better than the spectral bound when the Ritz value $\theta ^{(m)}_1$ is far away of the corresponding eigenvalue $\lambda _1$. } \end{example}